Preview

 If you’re in a very competitive industry, you can be 100% sure that your competitors are using PBNs (besides buying a ton of links).
 You have no chance of ranking with just “quality content” as that’s become a prerequisite now – well, what Google considers quality anyway.

 If you’re in an industry that’s not online-first, like local services, then PBNs are also very useful.
-It’s hard to acquire backlinks to a plumber’s website.
+It’s hard to acquire backlinks to a plumber’s or hairdresser’s website.

 With direct control of the sites where links are coming from, you don’t just control where the backlinks point, you also control other related signals, such as anchor text and the topical relevance of the link source.